 Recently, however, an interesting thought occurred to me.
 If, after I had opened my heart and my life to Rannoch, I had discovered that he was not, as I had thought, a dog at all but some unknown species of individual, would my feelings towards him have changed in any way?
 The answer is a resounding ‘No’.
 The fact that he was a dog and that dogs are acceptable companions in our culture was what motivated me to make him part of my family.
 But as soon as I got to know him as the unique, special individual he was, once I knew who he was, his preferences, his feelings, his emotions, his quirks and habits, I came to love him as an individual, as a person – a furry one – but a person nonetheless and his species was no longer relevant.

 So what?
-My point is that the distinctions we draw between the species that we love as companions and those we persecute as resources and commodities are completely artificial.
+My point is that the distinctions we draw between the species that we love as family and those we persecute as resources and commodities are completely artificial.
 As individuals, they all share with us the quality of sentience, experiencing the world through their senses, through their environment and through their interactions with others.
 This is not, as some prefer to claim, fanciful anthropomorphism, but rather is accepted scientific fact.
 It is a fact that is not doubted for a moment by those championing companion animals, although for most, the arbitrary prejudice of the line between our loves and our victims remains unchallenged.